arcology-network/binary-releases/content/developers/tutorials/pet-shop.md

 ## 2. How to Run

-Simply install the packages listed below and follow steps in the orginal Ethereum tutorial.
+Simply install the packages listed below and follow steps in the original Ethereum tutorial.

 ### 2.1.
 Installation